Ferry Services England to Holland

-Fares (2017) are priced in pounds or euros depending on whether you book from UK or Netherlands.
+Fares are priced in pounds or euros depending on whether you book from UK or the Netherlands.

 Car + driver starts from £59 (€69) one-way with each additional passengers priced from £15 (€18).
 Foot pasengers fares start from £36 (€43) one-way.

-Transport on the Dutch side is changing - the NS rail line (half-hourly Sprinter trains to Schiedam and Rotterdam Central) will cease operations from 31 March 2017.
-It will be replaced by RET Metro Line B which is due to open on 1 September 2017.
-Replacement bus services (direct or stopping) will run temporarily from Hoek van Holland to Scheidam whilst the rail track is modified.
+Transport on the Dutch side is changing - the NS rail line (half-hourly Sprinter trains to Schiedam and Rotterdam Central) ceased operations on 31 March 2017.
+It will be replaced by a frequent metro service - the RET Metro Line B extension, which should be ready by the end of 2018.